arialdomartini/arialdomartini.github.io/_posts/for-the-rest-of-us/parser-combinators/2025-04-13-monadic-parser-combinators-5.md

 The implementation of `parsePerson` delegates the parsing of GUIDs, strings and dates to external functions.
-We think that this makes `parsePerson` decoupled from the parsing logic of the specif fields.
+We think that this makes `parsePerson` decoupled from the parsing logic of the specific fields.
 And this is so true.

 Yet, the code we just obtained clearly shows that some problems still